pnnl/ruleset-checking-tool/rct229/ruletest_engine/Ruletest_JSON_Generation_Guide.md

 - building
 - is_new

 Their corresponding value for the header `rule-5-7a` is `true`.
-When ran through the Python script `excel_to_json.py`, the resulting JSON would appear as follows:
+When ran through the Python script `excel_to_json.py` (see the *Generating a Ruletest JSON* section for details), the resulting JSON would appear as follows:

 ``` json
 {